Contributor biographies

 Insa Winkler

 Insa Winkler is a freelance visual artist (Dr., Diploma in Fine Arts, Muthesius Academy of Fine Arts, Kiel, 1988); Member of the Professional Association of Visual Artists (BBK), a landscape planner (M.Sc. in Architecture and Environment, Wismar University of Applied Sciences, 2009); Member of the International Federation of Landscape Architects (IFLA) as well as a cultural scientist (doctorate, Leuphana University Lüneburg, Institute for Sociology and Cultural Organisation, Institute for Sustainability, 2020).
-Winkler is founder of `Social Landart´ (1996): an aesthetic-social approach to collective places and landscapes.
+Winkler is the founder of `Social Landart´ (1996): an aesthetic-social approach to collective places and landscapes.
 She is the initiator of various environmental art projects and workshops in and about crisis areas.
 Winkler has participated in numerous international projects and has received numerous national and regional art and culture awards.

 Irmak Ertör